As the weather cools down in the Northern hemisphere it’s time to think about the best winter coats for women to suit your style!

 If you already have a black biker in your closet, you could look for a different color, such as burgundy, navy or olive.
-Take a look here at the most on-trend colors for fall 2018.
+Take a look here at the most on-trend colors for fall 2019.

 The classic trench is always chic and is frequently recommended as an essential wardrobe piece by many stylists.

 It never goes out of a style and you can’t go wrong with the standard three quarter camel version but shorter versions are very practical and chic too.

 Go for a well-tailored cut that fits your body well without too many embellishments, but make sure it has a belt.

 Warmest winter coats for women

 If you are looking for a coat which is very practical to give you extra warmth, you may want to opt for a quilted piece.

 This can, obviously, add extra bulk to your look, so I would keep the rest of your pieces streamlined.

 A peacoat is another of those classic styles which is always on-trend.